Come The Revolution

 He noticed my confusion.
 “To our detachment in Cubi Point, Philippines.
 Where he’s stationed.”

 Martinez continued: “First time I did it, he hit me without warning, and I hit him back, automatic-like.
 I thought I’d get court-martialed, but nothing happened.
-Now I kind of like to wake him up because I get to punch a jerk who outranks me with no repercussion.
+Now I kinda like to wake him up because I get to punch a jerk who outranks me with no repercussions.
 Janaszek doesn’t remember anything before coffee, and anyway, everyone knows he’s a son-of-a-bitch.”

-Left to right: Judy (Marty’s daughter), our friend Eiko, Fabio “Marty” Martinez, Eiko’s friend, and Jerry Gleason hanging out around a heater in Marty’s home.
+Left to right: Judy (Marty’s daughter), our friend Eiko, Fabio “Marty” Martinez, Eiko’s friend, and Jerry Gleason (also from Dallas) hanging out around a heater in Marty’s home.
 Photo by Scooter Smith.

 Martinez sat down as I sagged under the weight of my sea bag.
-Sitting open on his desk was a thick book with dozens of torn paper bookmarks hanging down.
-It was propped up on a copy of Bertrand Russell’s A History of Western Philosophy.
+Sitting open on his desk was a thick book with dozens of torn paper bookmarks propped up on a copy of Bertrand Russell’s A History of Western Philosophy.

 “Weighty tomes,” I said.